 The Bible lists the basic categories of food items which are not kosher.
 These include certain animals, fowl and fish (such as pork and rabbit, eagle and owl, catfish and sturgeon), most insects, and any shellfish or reptile.
 In addition, kosher species of meat and fowl must be slaughtered in a prescribed manner, and meat and dairy products may not be manufactured or consumed together.

-The answer is that all units and subunits in a food item must be kosher as well.
+The answer is that for a food to be kosher all units and subunits must be kosher as well.
 Thus, for example, a cereal may be non-kosher because it has raisins which are coated with a non-kosher, animal-based glycerin.
-Potato chips can be non-kosher if the vegetable oil used in the fryer has been pasteurized and deodorized on equipment used for tallow production.
+Potato chips can be non-kosher if the vegetable oil used in the fryer has been refined and deodorized on equipment used for tallow production.
 In fact, equipment used for hot production of non-kosher products may not be used for kosher production without kosherization (a hot purging procedure).

 Apply for Kosher Certification

 What Does Kosher Certified Mean?

 Kosher Certification is the stamp of kosher approval by a rabbinic Agency verifying they have checked the products ingredients, production facility and actual production to ensure all ingredients, derivatives, tools and machinery have no trace of non kosher substances.
 The Kosher Certified symbol assures consumers that both the actual product and its production adhere to all Kosher Law requirements.

 Getting OU Kosher certification begins with the Kosher Certification Application.